Shuttered Chinese Houston consulate called ‘major hub’ for science and tech espionage worldwide

 According to the Georgetown researchers, the Chinese consulate in Houston and Chinese diplomatic posts in Russia “stood out for their outsized contributions to the Chinese government’s bulletin of overseas S&T achievements.”
 The brunt of China’s large-scale tech acquisition efforts is shared across several nations, with 12% of projects in a database compiled by Georgetown’s researchers originating in the U.S.

 U.S. government officials say China continues to target American scientific and tech research.

 The National Institutes of Health told Congress last month that 500 scientists were under investigation for being compromised by China and other foreign powers.
 In April, for example, a federal jury in Tennessee convicted a former Coca-Cola engineer, Xiaorong You, in a conspiracy to commit economic espionage for China.

-FBI Director Christopher Wray said last year that his bureau opens a new China-related counterintelligence case “about every 10 hours.”
+FBI Director Christopher A. Wray said last year that his bureau opens a new China-related counterintelligence case “about every 10 hours.”

 Sign up for Daily Newsletters